 - Flexibility: It is important to ensure that the benchmarking process is not stuck in time i.e. it can be modified where parties see fit or as technologies develop and will be applicable at any point during a contract's lifetime.

-- Principles and criteria: The parties should agree the principles and criteria for the benchmarking process i.e. how the data will be sampled and the adjustment factors to be used to align compared data with your organization's data.
+- Principles and criteria: The parties should agree the principles and criteria for the benchmarking process i.e. how the data will be sampled and the adjustment factors to be used to align compared data with your organisation's data.

 - Consequences and remedies: The clause should specify what corrective action needs to be taken if the service levels fail to match the benchmark i.e. service providers should be invited to submit an action plan providing additional staffing, levels of training, upgrading hardware and software, amending the service, service levels or fees where appropriate.
 Where fees are no longer competitive, service charges should be reduced accordingly within a set time frame.
 Consider including a dispute resolution procedure to deal with any disagreements about the outcome of the benchmarking exercise or about benchmarking process itself.
 Other contractual remedies, including the right to terminate should also be included in the event that the benchmarker fails to implement the outcomes of the benchmarking process.